ManoloMancelli/Vive-Wand-Research/docs/Tests.md

 ## Connectors

+- ### Check if it;s possible to solder the connector directly on FFC
 - ### Check if it's possible to extend the tracking module reach with FFC ribbons
 - ### Check if tracking will work with only one FFC connected